tiiiecherle/osx_install_config/README.md

 16 Seed update configuration
 -----
-There are a lot of beta and developer seed users of OS X out there.
-As I am a public beta user, too, I use OS X beta on a second partition for testing.
+There are a lot of beta and developer seed users of macOS out there.
+As I am a public beta user, too, I use macOS beta on a second partition for testing.

 This manual tells you how to set the correct update catalog for the appstore and tells you how to download update files for saving them for later use.